Kennedykp/spa-questionaire/README.md

 🤝 Contributing
 Contributions to the SPA Questionnaire Web App are welcome and appreciated!
 To contribute, please follow these steps:

-Fork the repository
-Create a new branch: git checkout -b my-new-feature Make changes and commit them: git commit -m "Add some feature" Push to the branch: git push origin my-new-feature Submit a pull request
-📝 License
-The SPA Questionnaire Web App is licensed under the MIT License.

 👤 Author
 The SPA Questionnaire Web App was developed by Kennedy McCall⚡.